When you think of a toothbrush, you probably don’t think about innovation and new technology. But, you should do.

 Biodegradable brushes and replacement heads

-Biodegradable toothbrushes aren’t completely new, but new designs are starting to emerge.
+Biodegradable toothbrushes aren’t completely new – this bamboo toothbrush from Save Some Green has been around for a while – but new designs are starting to emerge.

 The Boie brush is one such product, which has a slick design and is also embedded with silver.
 Until now having a biodegradable brush has meant having a manual brush, but the Be brush will be 100% biodegradable and compostable and is powered by kinetic energy.